Positions Open

 Spontaneous applications from strong PhD/Postdoc candidates interested in our research themes and with appropriate skills profiles are always encouraged.
 A scholarship application may be needed to support you, so please be prepared by making contact early, while being aware of realistic funding options plus their timelines for application and review.

-We are renewing an organic synthesis & chemical biology PhD position in early 2023.
+We are opening several organic synthesis & chemical biology PhD positions for a start in autumn 2024.
+Topics include:

-Internships (BSc, Forschungspraktika, and MSc in Pharmacy, Chemistry and Biology)
+Internships (BSc, Forschungspraktika, and MSc in Chemistry, Pharmacy, Biochemistry, and Biology)

-As an interface group, we welcome spontaneous applications from students of Pharmacy, Chemistry, and Biology.
+As an interface group, we welcome spontaneous applications from students of Chemistry, Biology, Pharmacy and Biochemistry.

 Students are exposed to a wide range of skills within their field and beyond it, and are assigned to their own sub-projects to perform frontier research.
 Students with an independent mindset who enjoy the opportunity to explore techniques and concepts beyond their studies will find an exciting environment here, where they can learn new skills in microscopy, cell biology, biochemistry, organic synthesis, photochemistry, electronics, and pharmacology.